commandprompter/GONG/README.md

 GONG
 ====

-Semester Project for Mobile Development Class
+Semester Project for Mobile Development Class and other tests